About Us

 Opticians

-The Health Council maintains the register of health professionals for all five regulated professions we are the Registrar for.
-For register queries, contact the Health Council via email hpadmin@gov.bm, or by phone at 292-6420.
+For register queries, contact the Health Council via email at professions@healthcouncil.bm, or by phone at 292-6420.
 The Health Council’s office hours are Monday – Friday between 9:00 am and 5:00 pm.

 If the overseas practitioner is a Psychologist, please email the Bermuda Psychologists Council at professions@healthcouncil.bm for further guidance or refer to Bermuda Psychologists Council FAQ | Government of Bermuda (www.gov.bm).
 Otherwise, there are no laws or regulations pertaining to the provision of mental health telehealth services to individuals in Bermuda by overseas practitioners.
 If the mental health practitioner is licensed, they should refer to the regulations in their licensure jurisdiction regarding the provision of telehealth services to individuals outside of the jurisdiction.

-Home Care Provider Registration
+Home Care Provider (Caregiver) Registration

 If you would like to submit a new complaint or update a previously submitted complaint, please submit your request in writing to professions@healthcouncil.bm.